codepath/android_guides/Google-Maps-Fragment-Guide.md

 At this point, you should have the Google map displaying in your sample application.
 If you don't, try restarting the emulator and uninstalling / reinstalling the map demo application.
 Eventually you will see the maps if you registered your key properly.

-For more information including how to use the maps, check out the source of this article on [androidhive](http://www.androidhive.info/2013/08/android-working-with-google-maps-v2/).
+For more information including how to use the maps, check out the source of the [Maps Usage Cliffnotes|Google-Maps-API-v2-Usage] as well as this article on [androidhive](http://www.androidhive.info/2013/08/android-working-with-google-maps-v2/).

 ### Troubleshooting